Sore throats, coughs, runny noses…

 SHS is seeing a high demand for appointments for students with symptoms of upper respiratory illnesses.
 Did you know most colds, flu, COVID-19, sinusitis, and tonsillitis can be treated with over-the-counter medications and do not require a visit to a health care provider?
 Check out our Self Care for Upper Respiratory Illness information to start feeling better!

-Flu Information
+Flu Vaccine Information

-Still need a flu shot?
-It is not too late!
 SHS offers seasonal flu vaccine by appointment for students, staff, and faculty by calling (252) 328-6841 during regular business hours.

-New COVID Guidance from CDC
+COVID Guidance from CDC

-The CDC updated its COVID-19 guidance on 3/1/24.
+The CDC updated its COVID-19 guidance on 3/1/2024.
 The new guidance brings a unified approach to addressing risks from a range of common respiratory viral illnesses, such as COVID-19, flu, and respiratory syncytial virus (RSV), which can cause significant health impacts and strain on hospitals and health care workers.
 CDC is making updates to the recommendations now because the U.S. is seeing far fewer hospitalizations and deaths associated with COVID-19 and because we have more tools than ever to combat flu, COVID, and RSV.

 Read about the new guidance, including what to do if you or someone close to you has COVID-19, flu, or RSV. here